wtsi-hgi/hgi-vault/doc/design.md

 The system will be written in Python 3.8, or newer.
 Certification criteria for the system will be:

-* The state for the test suite **must** satisfy the Cartesian product of all options.

 * The test suite **must** pass without warnings or errors on the target platform.